cberardi4/Programming-Languages/String-Rewriting.md

 There are invariants that describe each equivalence class.
 There are four equivalence classes that are described in the subsequent question.
 Each equivalence class has some invariants that describe it based on an initial condition.
 For example, if we have an odd number of a’s as a precondition, there will be an odd number of a’s no matter how many rules we apply.

+> It is not so clear for what this is an example.
+It is an example for an invariant, I see this.
+But what is the "initial condition" and what is the class here?

 Similarly, we have an invariant for another equivalence class in that the number of b’s minus the number of a’s is even if there is at least one b.

+> Can you say how to prove that something is an invariant?
+Hint: The answer is by induction on the reduction rules of the ARS.

+> wouldnt it be better to say: the number of b’s minus the number of a’s is even and there is at least one b.
+> AND instead of IF?

 The rest of the invariants and descriptions of the equivalence class are described below.

 - Can you describe all equivalence classes?
 (I didn’t do this one myself … don’t know exactly how much work it requires.)

 We can describe all four equivalence classes with six invariants (two of the equivalence classes are described with a union of invariants).
 First off, there is an equivalence class that can be described by there being an even number of a’s.
+Conversely,

+> "Conversely" does not seem to be the right word here

-Conversely, there is an equivalence class that can be described by there being an odd number of a’s.
+there is an equivalence class that can be described by there being an odd number of a’s.
 The third equivalence class can be described by the notion that the number of b’s minus the number of a’s is odd and there must be at least one b.
 The final equivalence class is described by the statement that the number of b’s minus the number of a’s is even and there must be at least one b.